Paying yourself first

-Risk is an interesting concept, and at the heart of investing.
-Everyone has their own appetite for risk, which is part of the ground work financial advisors need to do before providing you with options.
+Risk is an interesting concept, and is at the heart of investing.
+Everyone has their own appetite for risk, which is part of the ground work financial advisors are obliged to do before providing you with options.

 Most people see investing as risky; not least due to headline stories about people losing large amounts in bad investments.

 People would of course see money in the bank as not being risky, particularly with the £85k government guarantee introduced after the 2008 crash.
 But is it risk free?
 Unless you can get an interest rate above inflation (even if you believe the government’s official inflation figures), you are guaranteed to loose money.
 You won’t loose it all, but each year, due to inflation, its value deceases more that the interest earned.

 You are, in effect, getting poorer.

 The vast majority if financial and investment advisors will say the it is essential to have a diversified portfolio.
 This may be having some in property and the rest in the stock market, while holding some cash for emergences.
 Within stock market investing there is a hugely diversified range of shares and funds available.
 I have my modest stash spilt between commercial property (REIT), the UK (FTSE 100 and FTSE All share index funds), some US M&P 500 tracker funds, a bit of Emerging Market tracker funds, UK and US bonds, and some actively managed UK funds.

 To be fair I’m probably over-diversified.
 There is a good argument, particularly if you prefer to be hands-off, for just buying a global tracker fund, and if you wish to add a bit of protection in case of a stock market nosedive, which at some point it will, some bonds.
 There is also an issue with small portfolios such as mine.
 If you have your dividends automatically reinvested, they is usually a charge for this.
 This may only be £1, but if the dividends are only a few quid, that eats up a lot.